 a) This measurement provides the average (arithmetic mean) time it takes for packet transmission over the air-interface in the downlink direction.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.
+The measurement is optionally calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per supported S-NSSAI.

 b) DER (n=1)